Nonasymptotic theory for two-layer neural networks: Beyond the bias-variance trade-off: Introduction

 \subsection{Organization of the paper}

-In Section \ref{sec::bg}, we introduce the mathematical definitions of two-layer ReLU networks and the target class.
-We also list our assumptions and some discussions of the assumptions.
-In Section \ref{sec::approximation}\textendash\ref{sec::generalization}, we introduce our main results, including the approximation results, the ridge-lasso duality of the scaled variation norm, and the generalization guarantees of overparametrized estimators.
-In Section \ref{sec::discussions}, we provide some discussions of our work and future work.
-Theoretical proofs are deferred to the Appendix and Supplementary Materials.
+Section \ref{sec:prelim} introduces the definitions of two-layer ReLU networks and the target function class.
+Theoretical assumptions and approximation properties are also described.
+Section \ref{sec:dual} presents the regularized estimation framework and formalizes the ridge--lasso duality.
+Our main results, including nonasymptotic generalization guarantees and minimax optimality, are developed in Section \ref{sec:main}.
+Section \ref{sec:rand_feat} discusses the random feature model and points out its suboptimality.
+Section \ref{sec:disc} provides some further discussion.
+Proofs are deferred to the Appendix and Supplemental Material.